-For the fiscal year ended June 30, 2020, the District recognized OPEB expense of \$(17,557).
+For the fiscal year ended June 30, 2020, the District recognized OPEB expense of \$167,882.
 As of fiscal year ended June 30, 2020, the District reported deferred outflows of resources related to OPEB from the following sources:

-Deferred Deferred

-Outflows Inflows

-of Resources of Resources

-OPEB contributions subsequent to measurement date \$185,749 \$
+Deferred Outflows of Resources Deferred Inflows of Resources OPEB contributions subsequent to measurement date Differences between expected and actual experience \$185,749 \$ 644,952 Differences between projected and actual return on assets Total \$185,749 $\frac{1,056}{\$646,008}$

-Total \$185,749 \$

 The \$185,749 reported as deferred outflows of resources related to contributions subsequent to the June 30, 2019 measurement date will be recognized as a reduction of the net OPEB liability during the fiscal year ending June 30, 2021.
+Other amounts reported as deferred outflows of resources and deferred inflows of resources related to pensions will be recognize as pension expense as follows: